jakmaz/canvas-raycast/README.md

 1.  **Institution Domain**

-    - **Description**: The domain of your Canvas LMS institution.
+    - **Description**: The domain of your Canvas institution.
     - **Where to Find**:
-      - Navigate to your Canvas LMS in a web browser.
+      - Navigate to your Canvas in a web browser.
       - The domain is visible in the URL bar, e.g., `https://canvas.mit.com`.
     - **Example**:
       - If your institution URL is `https://canvas.mit.com`, set the `Institution Domain` to `canvas.mit.com`.